yuvaldd9/linux-vault/README.md

 ## Installation

-To install Linux Vault Guard on your Linux machine, follow these steps:
+To install Linux Vault on your Linux machine, follow these steps:

 1. Clone the project repository: